How High Do Planes Fly?

 How high do commercial planes fly?

-Most commercial airplanes have a cruising altitude between 30,000 feet and 42,000 feet, with an average of around 36,000 feet.
-The maximum altitude passenger jets fly has increased over the years as engines have developed to become more powerful which allows them to fly at higher altitudes.
+Most commercial airplanes have a cruising altitude between 30,000 and 42,000 feet, with an average of around 36,000 feet.
+The maximum altitude passenger jets fly has increased over the years as engines have become more powerful, allowing them to fly at higher altitudes.

 Concorde had a very high operating altitude of 60,000 feet.
 This was mainly possible due to its very powerful Rolls Royce Olympus engines.
-At such a high altitude the air was thinner so there was less drag which enabled it to fly faster at more than twice the speed of sound (1341 mph).
-You could also see the curvature of the earth at that altitude and the sky was almost black.
+At such a high altitude, the air was thinner, so there was less drag, which enabled it to fly faster at more than twice the speed of sound (1341 mph).
+You could also see the earth’s curvature at that altitude and the sky was almost black.

 How high could a piston engine commercial airliner fly - Lockheed Super Constellation